 We learned that the surgery went well and she is stabilized, thank God.

 On Sunday, we will see how she is doing.
 Until then, we’re thankful that everything went well in the surgery and Somaia is stable.

 Somaia’s chest is still open, they might close it on Sunday.
 Today, Somaia’s grandmother came to me crying, because she saw the nurses working on the open chest.
 She also feels that something isn’t alright.

 Please join in prayer for Somaia, so the doctors may find the problem and can help.
 And also pray for her grandmother.

 After her surgery yesterday, she’s doing quite well.
 Right now her chest is still open because the doctors are still discussing her further treatment and it could be possible that she will have another surgery soon.

-Pray for good results from the CT and a good recovery for Somaia.
+Please pray for a good recovery for Somaia.

 Time was running out for newborn Somaia, on a ventilator in the Gaza Strip and requiring emergency heart surgery.
 Without a specialist ICU doctor to escort her, no ambulance service was willing to bring her to the advanced medical care in Israel.

 Thank God that Dr. Ahmed from Haifa’s Rambam Hospital today left his work early, stabilized Somaia at the Gaza crossing point, and safely shepherded her to the Sheba Medical Center near Tel Aviv.
 She’s now stable and undergoing assessment in preparation for surgery at the start of next week.